 How do you set yourself apart from the vast amounts of competition?

 What makes YOU so different?

-Whatever you might be selling, whether it be eyelashes, baby pacifiers, garlic graters, cat brushes, jewelry or even information one thing is for absolute certain,
+Whatever you might be selling, whether it’s eyelashes, baby pacifiers, garlic graters, cat brushes, jewelry or even information, one thing is for absolute certain,

 If you don’t bring awareness to your brand you will not see any traffic let alone conversions.